wkurzius/textbook-notes/syllabi/ap-csa.md

 4. **Data Collections** The final unit is all about how to manage large amounts of data using arrays and similar data structures.

-## Grading

-- The official grade book exists on Canvas, with Genesis only having an unreliable copy
-- There are about four quizzes each marking period
-- There is also one exam at the end of each marking period
-- All work is due the day of a quiz or exam and late work will receive only partial credit
-- Grading is point-based, though assignments are worth roughly 10%, quizzes 40%, and the marking period exam 50% of your marking period grade

 ## Text and Resources

 Rather than a physical textbook we will use the online curriculum [CSAwesome by Runestone Academy](https://runestone.academy/ns/books/published/csawesome2/csawesome2.html), along with its assignments.